-Music

-The school has a strong musical tradition which continues to thrive.

-The choir plays a full part in the musical life of the school, performing in school and at local events.
+Music The school has a strong musical tradition which continues to thrive.
+Children across school engage enthusiastically in collective singing in assemblies and performances.
+Our Federation choir have wonderful opportunities to perform in school, at church and at local events.
+They have even had the opportunity to perform in the Albert Hall.
 Peripatetic music lessons are available for a limited number of children, in the following instruments: Guitar, flute, clarinet, brass, piano (Keyboard) and violin.
-This service is provided by the Warwickshire Music Hub.
+This service is provided by the Warwickshire Music Hub along with other individual providers.